yangh/uvcvideo/README.md

 * The base is kernel 2.6.35.7

-* Picked some fixes from upstrea
+* Picked some fixes from upstream (see list in uvc/merged-upstream-patches)

 * Make it possible to build out side the kernel source tree.

-  $> make

-* Also and build in your Android enviroment with
+* Also cand build in your Android enviroment

-  $> make -f Makefile.android

 Background
 ==========